-Let us call operative genome (OG) a program containing all the genes of an artificial organism, where each gene is a sub-program characterized by a set of instructions and by the position of the cell (its coordinates X, Y).
+Let us call operative genome (OG) the set of all the genes of an artificial organism, where each gene is a unique function characterized by the position of the cell (its coordinates X, Y).
 Figure 1 then shows the operative genome of BioWatch, with the corresponding horizontal (X) coordinate; the vertical (Y) coordinate can be ignored in this particular unidimensional case.
-Let then each cell contain the entire operative genome OG

-(Figure 2a): depending on its position in the array, i.e. its place in the organism, each cell can interpret the operative genome and extract and execute the gene which defines its function.
+Let then each cell contain the entire operative genome (Figure 2a): depending on its position in the array, i.e. its place in the organism, each cell can interpret the operative genome and extract and execute the gene which configures it.